-- 19.46 The MTFS indicates a budget shortfall of £10.8m in 2024/25 and a potential £11.5m in 2025/26.
-This is not factored into reserve forecasts because at this stage it is assumed that the requisite savings cannot be made. - 19.47 The balances of earmarked reserves that are potentially available to support the Revenue budget over the period of the MTFS are shown in the table below.
+- 19.46 The MTFS indicates a budget shortfall of £10.8m in 2024/25 and a potential £11.3m in 2025/26.
+Th latter is not factored into reserve forecasts because at this stage it is assumed that the requisite savings will be made. - 19.47 The balances of earmarked reserves that are potentially available to support the Revenue Budget over the period of the MTFS are shown in the table below.